MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 - **Leverage 51 built-in sensitive information types** (credit cards, passport numbers, Social Security numbers, and more).

-- Use **DLP Queries** from the eDiscovery site collection to discover sensitive content relating to common industry regulations from the SharePoint eDiscovery Center, identify offending documents, and export a report.
+- To discover sensitive content relating to common industry regulations from the SharePoint eDiscovery Center, from the eDiscovery site collection, select **DLP Queries**, identify offending documents, and export a report.

-- Turn on **DLP Policies** from the Compliance Policy Center site collection to notify end users and administrators when documents with sensitive information are stored in SharePoint and automatically protect the documents from improper sharing.
+- Turn on **DLP Policies** from the Compliance Policy Center site collection to notify end users and administrators when documents with sensitive info are stored in SharePoint and automatically protect the documents from improper sharing.

-Information about configuring and using this feature is documented in SharePoint Online and Microsoft 365.
+Info about configuring and using this feature is documented in SharePoint Online and Microsoft 365.
 For more info, see:

 - [Search for sensitive content in SharePoint and OneDrive documents](https://go.microsoft.com/fwlink/p/?LinkID=620221&amp;clcid=0x4809)